Impact of surface reflectivity on the ultra-fast laser melting of silicon-germanium alloys

 Anyway, the error bar was lower than the one arising with the original model of dielectric constants.
-However, for completeness, we performed a calibration considering nominal X as initial Ge concentration (see Table S5).
-To validate our calibration for $Si_{1-x}Ge_x$, obtained with data from relaxed samples, we used a pre-existing data-set of strained $Si_{1-x}Ge_x$ samples published in \cite{huet2020, dagault2019, dagault2020_2} and fresh measurements performed on samples with X=0.3.
+We performed, for completeness, a calibration considering nominal X as initial Ge concentration (see Table S7).
+To validate our fine-tuned model for $Si_{1-x}Ge_x$, obtained with data from relaxed samples, we used a pre-existing data-set of strained $Si_{1-x}Ge_x$ samples published in \cite{huet2020, dagault2019, dagault2020_2} and fresh measurements performed on samples with X=0.3 (laser annealing conditions were identical to relaxed samples).
 These experimental data-set covers germanium contents of 0.20, 0.30 and 0.40.
 The samples were irradiated with a XeCl laser with pulses $\Delta t$ of 160 ns and 146 ns.
-Modifications to our FEM model, for this validation purpose, embroiled new mesh and initial alloy profile definitions, following the idea of the scheme in Figure 5a.
+Modifications to our FEM model, for this validation purpose, embroiled new mesh and initial alloy profile definitions, following the idea of the scheme in Figure 6a.
 The mesh was characterized by 30 nm of $Si_{1-x}Ge_x$ where the alloy fraction was set as constant followed by 4470 nm of Si.
-Ultimately, the graded region employed for the relaxed samples was replaced by a sharp $Si/Si_{1-x}Ge_x$ of $\sim 1 \, nm$.
+Ultimately, the graded region employed for the relaxed samples was replaced by a sharp $Si/Si_{1-x}Ge_x$ interface of $\sim 1 \, nm$.
 The laser pulse was selected as 160 ns or 146 ns, depending on the samples' experimental records.